ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 1. Sites using a Service Worker must be served over https.
 2. Service Workers do not work when a user is in private browsing mode.
 3. Browser support is limited, but growing: At the time of writing, supported in Chrome, Firefox, and Opera, with planned implementation in Microsoft Edge and is under consideration for Safari [^1].
-4. Since Service Workers run as in a separate thread in the browser, they do not have access to the DOM.
+4. Since Service Workers run as a separate thread in the browser, they do not have access to the DOM.
 5. Service workers are scoped, meaning that they should be placed in the root of your application.

 </aside>